haosulab/ManiSkill/docs/source/user_guide/concepts/simulation_101.md

 ## General Terms / Conventions

-- Pose: A combination of position and orientation which defines where a object is in 3D space.
+- Pose: A combination of position and orientation which defines where an object is in 3D space.
 In ManiSkill/SAPIEN, Pose is composed of 3D position and 4D quaternion.
 - [Quaternion](https://en.wikipedia.org/wiki/Quaternion): A type of representation of rotation/orientation that is commonly used in simulation defined by 4 values.
 ManiSkill/SAPIEN uses the wxyz format for Quaternions.
 To learn more about rotation representation in simulation, you can check out this [blog post](https://simulately.wiki/blog/rotation)
 - Z-axis is "up": ManiSkill/SAPIEN treat the Z-dimension as the canonical "up" direction.
 So an object like a tall bottle that is positioned up-right will have its long-side along the Z-axis.